What is ME?

 A A A Text size

-Myalgic Encephalomyelitis (M.E.) is a long-term (chronic), fluctuating, neurological disease that causes symptoms affecting many body systems, more commonly the nervous and immune systems.
-M.E. affects an estimated 250,000 people in the UK, and around 17 million people worldwide.
+Myalgic Encephalomyelitis (ME) is a long-term (chronic), fluctuating, neurological disease that causes symptoms affecting many body systems, more commonly the nervous and immune systems.
+There are an estimated 1.3 million people in the UK with ME or ME-like symptoms, including post-exertional malaise (the hallmark symptom of ME).

 Sam tells us: